AI-generated

 Precedents Cited

 • In Re: Tagorda, 53 Phil.
-37 (1933) — Cited as precedent establishing that the practice of law is a profession and not a business, and that advertising legal services degrades the profession.
+37 (1933) — Controlling precedent establishing that the practice of law is a profession, not a business; lawyers must not advertise talents as merchants advertise wares.

 • Ulep v.
 Legal Clinic, Inc., B.M.
-No. 553, 17 June 1993 — Cited for the rule that a lawyer's best advertisement is professional reputation and for the limitations on content of professional calling cards.
+No. 553, 17 June 1993, 223 SCRA 378 — Established the limited permissible content of professional calling cards; a lawyer’s best advertisement is a well-merited reputation.

 • Portuguez v.
 GSIS Family Savings Bank, G.R.
-No. 169570, 2 March 2007 — Cited for the definition of substantial evidence as that which a reasonable mind might accept as adequate to support a conclusion.
+No. 169570, 2 March 2007, 517 SCRA 309 — Applied for the definition of substantial evidence (evidence a reasonable mind might accept as adequate to support a conclusion).

 Provisions

-• Rule 2.03, Code of Professional Responsibility — Prohibits lawyers from doing or permitting any act designed primarily to solicit legal business.
+• Rule 2.03, CPR — Prohibits acts designed primarily to solicit legal business.